Carnegie Investment Counsel Blog

 Outlining your goals can lead to a discussion of your financial preparedness.
 For example, “This is what we plan to do and we have built it into our cash flow planning.”
 It might go a long way to alleviate any concern a child who may think Mom/Dad are spending too much.

 This conversation also extends to long-term care planning needs.
 No one wants to spend time in a nursing care facility.
 These choices can be some of the most difficult to come to grips with as a family since it affects everyone.
-Start the conversation now even if the potential reality is a long time from today.
+Start the conversation now, even if that reality may be years away.

 4. Clarify Roles for Family